kelmcm/portfolio/project.md

 - However, the thriving commercial cod fishery was too effective...

 ### Conflict
-_The decline of the cod fishery due to commercialization had a negative impact on lives of Newfoundlanders._
+_Takeaway: The decline of the cod fishery due to commercialization had a negative impact on lives of Newfoundlanders._

 - Poor regulations and IUU led to a drastic depletion in the cod industry.
   - Chart: Increase of IUU (illegal, unregulated) fishing in the late 1900s.